2.5 Cross-border mobility programmes

 The European Solidarity Corps funds and supports young people between 18 and 30 to volunteer or work in projects that benefit communities.
 Young people can volunteer or work, in their own country or abroad, through the Volunteering, Traineeships, Jobs, and Solidarity Projects strands.
 Its objective is to allow more young people to take part in a wide range of solidarity activities, either by volunteering or through work experience.
 The European Solidarity Corps is an initiative of the European Union, managed nationally by Léargas.

-Voluntary Service International (VSI) is a peace and social justice organisation working primarily through volunteering.
-VSI is a registered charity funded by the Department of Children, Equality, Disability, Integration and Youth., the Health Service Executive (HSE) and the European Union under the Erasmus+ programme.
+Voluntary Service International (VSI) is a volunteer-based peace and social justice organisation.
+It is the Irish branch of Service Civil International, a worldwide peace movement that was founded after the First World War.
+VSI is a registered charity funded by the Department of Children, Equality, Disability, Integration and Youth, the Health Service Executive (HSE) and the European Union under the Erasmus+ programme.

 VSI work with young people aged 18+ and their youth workers to: